logicmoo/logicmoo_workspace/packs_sys/logicmoo_agi/README.md

-# Narsese on Prolog (NP)
+# Logicmoo AGI for LM489

-This is a SWI-Prolog pack that runs Narsese like AGI
+This is a SWI-Prolog pack that runs LM489

-AGI for Prolog is a completely new platform and not branched from the existing AGI codebase.
-The Narsese in Prolog (NP) system takes the logic and conceptual ideas of AGI, and will be doing event handling and procedural learning much like ANSNA.

 - LOGICMOO IRC channel #logicmoo on [freenode.net](irc://irc.freenode.net:+6697/logicmoo).
 - LOGICMOO Telegram at [https://t.me/LogicMoo](https://t.me/LogicMoo)
-- NARS mailing list at https://groups.google.com/forum/?fromgroups#!forum/open-nars
-- NARS on IRC channel #nars on freenode.net.